rfay/OpenSSH-LPK/README.md

 This directory contains the patches necessary to build OpenSSH-LPK packages for Debian Squeeze.

+You will probably also be interested in [Marc Wäckerlin's maintained packages for Debian and Ubuntu](http://marc.xn--wckerlin-0za.ch/computer/blog/ssh_and_ldap) which are perhaps more actively maintained.
+Note that I'm happy to grant maintainership to this repository to anybody actively using OpenSSH-LPK.

 64-bit packages are available at apt.c--g.net

       deb http://apt.c--g.net/ squeeze main cg